Wesley (footballer, born 2005)

-Wesley Gassova Ribeiro Teixeira (born 5 March 2005), known as Wesley Gassova or just Wesley, is a Brazilian footballer who plays as a forward for Corinthians.
+Wesley Gassova Ribeiro Teixeira (born 5 March 2005), known as Wesley Gassova or just Wesley, is a Brazilian footballer who plays as a forward for Saudi Pro League club Al-Nassr.

 Club career

+Corinthians

 Born in São Paulo, Wesley joined Corinthians' youth setup in 2016, for the under-11 squad.
 On 12 April 2022, he signed his first professional contract with the club, after agreeing to a three-year deal.

 Wesley made his first team debut on 20 April 2022, coming on as a second-half substitute for Gustavo Silva in a 1–1 away draw against Portuguesa-RJ, for the year's Copa do Brasil.
 His Série A debut occurred on 7 June, as he again replaced Gustavo in a 1–0 away loss against Cuiabá.

+Wesley scored his first professional goal on 1 August 2023, netting the winner in a 2–1 home success over Newell's Old Boys, for the year's Copa Sudamericana.
+The following 28 April, he scored a brace in a 3–0 home win over Fluminense.

+Al-Nassr

+On 30 August 2024, Wesley signed for Saudi Pro League club Al-Nassr on a four-year deal.

+In November 2024 he scored his first goal for the club in the 2024–25 AFC Champions League Elite, scoring the 4th goal against the defending champions Al-Ain.
+He also assisted the 5th goal all under only 11 minutes of playing.

 Personal life

 Wesley's father Wladimir was also a footballer, who played for lower league teams in Portugal and Belgium.